Free Singapore Income Tax Calculator (YA 2026)

 Tax Reliefs

-Number of eligible parents/handicapped dependents.
+Number of eligible parents/dependents

 Tax Resident Benefits